simplewml/Optimized-ANFIS-Classifier-with-Combined-Learning-Algorithm/README.md

-# Optimized ANFIS Classifier with MBGD-RDA
+# Optimized ANFIS Classifier with Combined Learning Algorithm
  Matlab source code of the STS intention recognition